Ghana footballer Atsu found dead in Turkey quake rubble

 African football rulers CAF said they mourned "the tragic passing of Christian Atsu" while Ghana's Football Federation noted "the sad news" had come "after almost two weeks of emotional torture".

-Ghana President Nana Akufo-Addo said "football has lost one of its finest personnel and ambassadors, one who will be difficult to replace".
+Ghana President Nana Akufo-Addo said "football has lost one of its finest ambassadors, one who will be difficult to replace".

-Born on January 10, 1992, in the coastal town of Ada Foah Atsu is survived by his wife and three children.

 © 2023 AFP